simontorres/goodman_user_manual/user_manual/_running_new_keywords.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since writing non-linear wavelength solutions to the headers using the FITS standard (reference) is extremely complex and not necessarily well documented.
-We came up with the solution of simply describing the mathematical model from ``astropy.modeling.models``.
+Since writing non-linear wavelength solutions to the headers using the FITS standard (reference) is extremely complex and not necessarily well documented, we came up with the solution of simply describing the mathematical model from ``astropy.modeling.models``.
 This allows for maintaining the data *untouched* while keeping a reliable description of the wavelength solution.

-The way it is currently implemented will work for writting for any polynomial kind of model.
+The current implementation will work for writting any polinomial model.
 Reading is implemented only for ``Chebyshev1D`` which is the model by default.

 .. _`table non-linear keywords`: